lueythelooper/cooking-recipes/breads/recipes/freeform_artisan.md

 6. When ready to bake, sprinkle flour on the dough, and cut off a one-pound section for baking (roughly grapefruit size).

 7. Make a gluten cloak around the bread, which is just shaping the dough.
 Sprinkle more flour on the section of dough.
 Quickly pull the section of dough around itself to the bottom of the piece, forming a tight ball, with a ragged bottom where the folds meet.

+8. (Opt) Cover the pizza peel in cornmeal to prevent sticking.
+Allow the dough to rest for 40 minutes on the pizza peel.
+You may see varying levels of rising during this period.
+Do not worry if none occurs, it will rise in the oven.

+9. Preheat oven to 450&deg;F, add a baking stone to one shelf, and an empty boiler tray on a separate shelf.
+Set timer for 20 minutes.

+10. A few minutes before the timer finishes, dust the top of the dough ball with flour and slash the top in a criss-cross fashion.

+11. After the timer finishes, but before the oven reaches temperature, slide the dough ball onto the pizza stone in the oven, and add a cup of warm water to the boiler tray.
+Quickly shut the oven.

+12. Bake for 30 minutes, or until the outer crust on the bread is browned and firm.